 Putting sealer over top your painted statue will help the paint last longer, plus it’ll give you peace of mind that your paint will hold up.
 In the end, that’s what you want, a great looking concrete lawn ornament that will last.
 One last tip, never put sealer on the bottom of your concrete statue, that way the concrete can “breath”.

 I would not and never have recommended spray paint for concrete statues.
 It won’t last on concrete.
 Yes, painting concrete statues with spray paint is quicker and cheaper (in some cases), but I hope you like painting the same statue over an over year after year.
 When that concrete gets hot in the summer sun your spray paint will peel off and I don’t think you would want that.

 If you follow the advice given above, you’ll be painting concrete statues like a pro.
 That is how I do it and what I use and your painted statues should last for years to come!
 The most important step is your basecoat!!
 If you get that part right, you’ll be set.
 Hope you found this helpful.
-If you would like to learn about making your own concrete statues check my post on it HERE.
-In that post, I will tell you how to make your statues and molds.
 Thanks for stopping by!